Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 {\it Introduction.-} The quantum statistical mechanics of complex many-body Hamiltonians presents a fertile ground for exploring novel phenomena in both theory and experiment.
 Key questions revolve around thermalization dynamics \cite{Deutsch,srednicki,Tasaki,rigol,Greiner,schmied,Blatt14,APreview} in generic quantum systems undergoing unitary evolution.
 While non-integrable, translationally invariant Hamiltonians are expected to thermalize, strong disorder can possibly lead to many-body localization (MBL) \cite{basko2006metal,gornyi,Huserev,Altmanrev,RMPMBL}.
 The stability of MBL as a phase of matter in the thermodynamic limit remains debated \cite{roeck,PhysRevB.99.134305,vidmar,avalanches,sels}.
 External drives, like time-periodic Floquet drives, effectively thermalize to infinite temperature in non-integrable models \cite{PhysRevE.90.012110,PhysRevX.4.041048}, erasing all initial state information.
 Recent research highlights Floquet MBL and time-crystalline order as mechanisms to resist heating in strongly disordered systems \cite{Sacha_2018,DTC_AR,DTCRMP}.
 Quantum ``scar" states offer another avenue for retaining memory of initial states, yet they are sparse within the many-body spectrum of generic Hamiltonians \cite{Serbyn2021,Scars_AR}.

-Various translationally invariant quantum spin-models in one and two dimensions have been proposed to exhibit ``freezing" under large Floquet drives, characterized by specific combinations of drive amplitude and frequency \cite{PhysRevB.82.172402,PhysRevB.86.054410,PhysRevB.90.174407,PhysRevB.97.245122,PhysRevX.11.021008}.
+Various translationally invariant quantum spin-models in one and two dimensions have been proposed to exhibit ``freezing" under large Floquet drives, characterized by specific combinations of drive amplitude and frequency \cite{PhysRevB.82.172402,PhysRevB.86.054410,PhysRevB.90.174407,PhysRevB.97.245122,PhysRevX.11.021008,KS1,KS2,KS3,KS4,KS5,KS7,sreemayee}.
 This dynamical freezing entails {\it approximate emergent} conservation laws associated with macroscopic observables {\it not} conserved in the static Hamiltonian.
 The emergent conserved observable depends on the drive Hamiltonian.
 For instance, in a driven Ising-type quantum spin model without any conserved quantities, the Floquet drive $f(t)\sum_i\sigma_x$ can induce a conserved magnetization $(\sum_i\sigma_x)$ at specific phase-space points.
-Investigations of freezing have relied on exact diagonalization, supplemented by a leading-order Magnus-type expansion (which we review below).
-It would be useful to have complementary insights into dynamical freezing, extend the phenomenology to other settings, and diagnose its other salient features.
+Investigations of freezing have relied on exact diagonalization, supplemented by a {leading-few-order} Magnus-type expansion (which we review below). {Previous analyses have not determined if freezing is an approximate phenomenon, nor identified what controls its time scale if it is.} It would be useful to have complementary insights into dynamical freezing, extend the phenomenology to other settings , and diagnose its other salient features.